waiyip000/TraplessPKE/Author Clarification.md

 TraplessPKE was not created by AI.
 It was created by a person — with vision, judgment, and a defined security philosophy.
 AI tools helped carry the load.
 But authorship belongs where direction, structure, and invention originated: with Wai Yip, WONG.

-This section will remain a permanent part of TraplessPKE documentation to preserve the record of how it was made — and by whom.